 Subaru WRX Review

-The 2015 Subaru WRX ranks 3 out of 13 Upscale Small Cars.
+The 2015 Subaru WRX ranks 4 out of 27 Affordable Compact Cars.
 This ranking is based on our analysis of published reviews and test drives of the Subaru WRX, as well as reliability and safety data.

-Auto writers think the 2015 Subaru WRX’s powerful and responsive turbocharged four-cylinder engine delivers brisk acceleration.
-They love the standard six-speed manual transmission for its crisp shifts, and say the optional automatic (CVT) makes good use of the engine’s power.
+The 2015 Subaru WRX comes with a turbocharged four-cylinder engine that reviewers say is powerful, responsive and provides swift acceleration.
+Test drivers praise the standard six-speed manual transmission for its precise shifts, and they say the optional automatic transmission makes good use of the engine's power.
 Equipped with a manual transmission, the WRX gets an EPA-estimated 21/28 mpg city/highway, which isn’t as good as the fuel economy ratings achieved by rivals like the Volkswagen GTI.
 Test drivers say the 2015 WRX has sharp steering and corners confidently with terrific body control and impressive grip, thanks in part to its standard all-wheel drive.
 Reviewers agree that the WRX has a firm ride, but they think it’s still comfortable enough to be a daily driver.

-Reviewers report that the 2015 Subaru WRX’s cabin features humdrum materials and its design is uninspired.
-The front seats are well-bolstered, long-haul comfortable and offer great visibility, they add.
-Auto writers are also impressed with how easy it is to find a comfortable driving position and say there’s ample legroom for rear-seat passengers.
+The 2015 Subaru WRX's interior has a boring design and is made with run-of-the-mill materials, according to auto writers.
+They find the front seats well-supported, offer outstanding visibility and are comfortable over long trips.
+Test drivers find it easy to get into a comfortable driving position and say there's generous legroom for rear-seat passengers.
 The 2015 WRX’s trunk is somewhat small for the class, but some automotive journalists think there’s still sufficient space for cargo.
 Standard features include a six-speaker CD sound system, a USB port, Bluetooth and HD Radio.
 Available features include a nine-speaker Harman Kardon audio system, voice-controlled navigation, a moonroof, dual-zone automatic climate control and push-button start.
 Test drivers say the optional navigation system has confusing on-screen menus, which can make it difficult to access some audio settings.

 - "The redesigned 2015 Subaru WRX reclaims its place as a sport compact performance benchmark.
 It's got the power and handling that few can match.
 Overall refinement, however, remains an issue." -- Edmunds